EchisholmBsu/project-blackjack/README.md

 Task 1
 --
 Review the provided code.
 Begin by reading over the code that we have given you.
 Explain the code to another person or out loud to yourself!
-Quiz yourself on the methods that are available in the each class.
+Quiz yourself on the methods that are available in each class.

 Task 2
 --